|Table of Content|

 How to Get Weed Out Fast — Myths and Facts

 While there are products on the market that purport to cleanse your urine, there is no real way to get weed out of your system fast.
 Flushing your system with fluids will dilute your urine, but won’t necessarily remove the THC-COOH from your body.
 It simply takes time.

-All these numbers are unique to different individuals.
-It is likely that marijuana testing kits will be improved in the very future due to the greater accessibility of the drug.
-It will be harder to avoid testing positive especially for regular users.
+All of these numbers are unique to different individuals.
+It is likely that marijuana testing kits will be improved in the very near future due to the greater accessibility of the drug.
+It will eventually be harder to avoid testing positive for marijuana, especially for regular users.

 The technology behind blood, urine and hair testing for THC and other illegal drugs has advanced significantly since testing became widespread in the 1980s.

-One of the biggest myths perpetuated today about passing a marijuana drug test.
-It is passing a test may not be possible if someone has smoked one joint within 30 days.
+One of the biggest myths perpetuated today about passing a marijuana drug test is that passing a test may not be possible if someone has smoked one joint within 30 days.

 The one fact that is certain in regards to getting marijuana out of your system in order to pass a drug test is that only long-term abstinence guarantees a negative marijuana drug test result.

 As American society eases the legal restrictions on the sale and consumption of marijuana, it’s critical to remember that potential employers are not necessarily changing their drug policies.
 Many companies require a drug test before hiring new employees, while other businesses, depending on their field of specialty, randomly test their staff.